Welcome Back!

 Last time you were here, you were looking to help vulnerable children and families.
 Your support can save and change lives.

-Around the world, children continue to feel the impacts of natural disasters firsthand.
-Through their artwork and stories, we can see the disasters we can’t afford to ignore.
-The recent earthquakes in Myanmar and Afghanistan show just how devastating these events can be for children and their families.
-ChildFund works closely with communities to strengthen disaster preparedness and recovery, helping children stay safe, supported and empowered when crisis strikes.
+Children across the world are living with the impacts of natural disasters every day.
+Through their artwork and stories, they show us the urgent risks we can’t ignore.
+The recent earthquakes in Myanmar and Afghanistan highlight how devastating disasters are for children and families.
+ChildFund works with communities worldwide to strengthen disaster preparedness, response and recovery, helping families rebuild and protect their futures.

 In this blog, we’ve outlined everything you need to know about: